INFINITE31/OtakuGIFS/README.md

-## A Python wrapper for the OtakuGIFS API, created by INFINITE_. using httpx
+## A Python wrapper for the OtakuGIFS API

 [API LINK](https://otakugifs.xyz)